blutjens/awesome-MIT-ai-for-climate-change/README.md

 A list of professors interested in climate change.

 ## Contributions
-This list has only been possible to assemble through the extensive input by Zivvy Epstein, Helena Caswell, Salva Rühling, Will Atkinson, Sidhant Pai, Sai Ravela, and more.
+This list has only been possible to assemble through the extensive input by Zivvy Epstein, Helena Caswell, Salva Rühling, Will Atkinson, Sidhant Pai, Sai Ravela, Margaret Capetz, and more.